kkinnear/zprint/README.md

 ### *Recent Additions!*

+  * A new pre-compiled binary is available for macOS running on Apple Silicon.
+While the macOS Intel binary runs fine on Apple Silicon, the Apple Silicon binary runs considerably (up to 3x) faster!
+Download `zprintma-1.2.8` from the release to get the Apple Silicon version.
+  * You can now run zprint as a babashka task.
+It starts very quickly and runs faster than the uberjar for all but the very largest files.
+Plus, you don't need to install a new version, just edit `bb.edn`.
+  See the simple detals [here](./doc/getting/babashka.md))
   * Important updates and fixes for all comment wrapping.
 Recommend that you use `1.2.7` instead of `1.2.6`.
   * Comment wrapping has been considerably altered.
 When working